IBM/cp4ba-labs/23.0.2/Bring-up/Bring-Up-Lab-1/Exercise-1-Prepare.md

 2. To sign-in, either use your IBM ID or your company credentials if SSO is set up between your company and IBM.
 For example, if you have an IBM W3 or IBM Partnerworld ID, you should use this ID.

-   Note: Dependent on the IBM ID used to sign in, you may or may not be able to reserve an OpenShift cluster.
+   > Dependent on the IBM ID used to sign in, you may or may not be able to reserve an OpenShift cluster.
 If you can't reserve a cluster with the current IBM ID, check if you have another IBM ID that is enabled for IBM Technology Zone reservations.

 3. Once signed in, open the lab resource page: **https://techzone.ibm.com/collection/ibm-cloud-pak-for-business-automation-demos-and-labs-bring-up-lab**